-The Department of Public Safety in Forrer Hall is a service-oriented agency that provides protection and service to the Transylvania community 24 hours a day, seven days a week.
+The Department of Public Safety in the 439 W 4th Street, is a service-oriented agency that provides protection and service to the Transylvania community 24 hours a day, seven days a week.
 Members of the University community are subject to the same crime problems encountered by residents of any major metropolitan area, and the primary purpose of the department is to protect the campus from criminal activity.
 Although patrolling campus buildings and grounds is a major factor in keeping crime to a minimum, there is always a potential for crime to occur.